Understanding the Heart Rate Negative Feedback Loop: A complete walkthrough

 Clinical Significance and Implications

 Understanding the heart rate negative feedback loop is crucial in diagnosing and managing various cardiovascular conditions.
-Monitoring heart rate variability (HRV), the fluctuations in the time interval between heartbeats, is an important tool for assessing cardiovascular health.
+Now, monitoring heart rate variability (HRV), the fluctuations in the time interval between heartbeats, is an important tool for assessing cardiovascular health.
 Reduced HRV is often associated with increased risk of cardiovascular events.

 Clinicians use this knowledge to interpret heart rate data in various contexts, including: